 Your grade point average is only one factor UC campuses use to evaluate you.
 Other factors, such as course patterns and major preparation, also are considered.

 The grade point average of admitted transfer students varies widely by campus and major.
 The transfer profiles can give you an idea of the level of selectivity at each campus.

 Grades of D

 A grade of D (including plus/minus) in a transferable course will count toward the number of transferable units you have completed.
-However, you must earn a grade of C or better when completing the transfer eligibility course pattern described in Minimum Admissions Requirements for Transfer Students.
+However, you must earn a grade of C or better when completing the seven-course pattern.
 And, in most cases, grades of D do not satisfy major or general education requirements.

 Pass/fail, credit/no credit grades